This article contains affiliate links.

 #6.
 Automate as many processes as possible

 Adding automation to your business is a brilliant way to save time and remove tasks from your to-do list.
-And if you're wondering what you can automate, you might be surprised to hear that anything you do the same way more than once can usually be outsourced or automated.
+If you're wondering what you can automate, you might be surprised to hear that anything you do the same way more than once can usually be outsourced or automated.

 Here are just a few things you could automate pretty easily in your social media business: